President: Rev. Jonathan Drury

 She graduated from the University of Massachusetts with a Bachelor's degree in

-Assistant Treasurer: Kim Crowell
+Assistant Treasurer: currently vacant

-Sarah Kanaga joined the Board as Secretary in September 2018, and feels privileged to serve as one of the younger members of the Board.
+Secretary: Sarah Kanaga joined the Board as Secretary in September 2018, and feels privileged to serve as one of the younger members of the Board.
 (We feel privileged to have her!)
 Sarah is a Web Developer at Paraclete Press, a Christian publishing company out of Brewster, and is a member of the Community of Jesus in Orleans.
 Aside from web development, she is a member of the world-renowned choir, Gloriae Dei Cantores, and an actor in Elements Theatre Company.

 Ex-Officio: Edye Nesmith, Executive Director